-Humayun Ahmed is a Bangladeshi writer, screenwriter and filmmaker.
-He wrote over 200 fiction and non-fiction books, all of which were bestsellers.
-His writing style is characterized as magical realism.
+Humayun Ahmed (1948–2012) is a Bangladeshi writer, screenwriter, and filmmaker.
+He wrote many fiction and nonfiction works, all of them were best-sellers.
+His literary style has been described as magical realism.

-His debut novel Nondito Noroke was published in 1972 while he was still a university student.
-From his very first novel, his themes included the aspirations of average middle-class urban families and portrayed quintessential moments of their lives.
-His second novel was Shonkhonil Karagar.
+While still a university student, he published his first novel, Nondito Noroke, in 1972.
+His themes included the aspirations of average middle-class urban families and portrayed pivotal moments in their lives.
+Shonkhonil Karagar was his second book.

-Humayun wrote fictional series featuring recurring characters such as Himu, Misir Ali and Shubhro.
-He wrote several novels based on the Bangladesh Liberation War – Aguner Poroshmoni, Srabon Megher Din, and Jyotsna O Jononir Golpo.
+Humayun created fictional series with recurring characters like Himu, Misir Ali, and Shubhro.
+He wrote several novels about the Bangladesh Liberation War, including Aguner Poroshmoni, Srabon Megher Din, and Jyotsna O Jononir Golpo.

-He wrote four autobiographies - Hotel Graver Inn, Amar Chelebela, Rong Pencil and Fountain Pen.
+He published four autobiographies: Hotel Graver Inn, Amar Chelebela, Rong Pencil, and Fountain Pen.